-These pages show the data related to the Daito Group's environmentally harmful emissions over the past 5 years.
-The scope of this data is the Daito Group (Daito Trust Construction Co., Ltd. and its domestic and international consolidated subsidiaries).
+The scope of this data up until FY2019 is the Daito Group (Daito Trust Construction Co., Ltd. and its domestic and international consolidated subsidiaries).
+However, from FY2020, the accounting method for international consolidated subsidiaries was not settled, and there was significant fluctuation, so figures only apply to the domestic Group (Daito Trust Construction Co., Ltd. and its domestic consolidated subsidiaries).

 As totalization of the total volume of wastewater for the domestic consolidated subsidiaries began in FY2018, this report only shows Daito Trust Construction Co., Ltd. in order to make the change easy to understand.

 A large proportion of greenhouse gas emissions arose from Scope 3, Category 11: "Use of sold products," which accounted for over 80%.
-This figure is the result of calculating the estimated volume of greenhouse gas emissions produced by the primary resource consumption of tenants living for at least 35 years in multi-unit rental housing sold by
+This figure is the result of calculating the estimated volume of greenhouse gas emissions produced by the primary resource consumption of tenants living for at least 35 years in multi-unit rental housing sold by Daito Trust Construction Co., Ltd. The total since FY2018 also reflects the emissions reduction due to net zero-energy houses (ZEH) sold.
+The Daito Group will continue to work toward reducing greenhouse gas emissions by promoting sales of ZEH and developing energy-saving materials that will contribute to reducing energy consumed during tenants' daily lives.

-Daito Trust Construction Co., Ltd. The total for FY2018 also reflects the emissions reduction due to net zero-energy houses (ZEH) sold (see p.
-23).
-The Daito Group will continue to work toward reducing greenhouse gas emissions by promoting sales of ZEH and developing energy-saving materials that will contribute to reducing energy consumed during tenants' daily lives.Industrial waste emissions were reduced through initiatives such as encouraging the use of pre-cut materials and reducing packaging at new-build construction sites, and converting scrap materials into useful materials.
+Daito Trust Construction Co., Ltd. non-consolidated industrial waste emissions were reduced through initiatives such as encouraging the use of pre-cut materials and reducing packaging at new-build construction sites, and converting scrap materials into useful materials.